Audio

 Check if the audio is stored as a URL.

 Get the URL of the audio if it’s stored as a URL.
-Throws an Error if the audio is not stored as a URL.
+Raises an exception if the audio is not stored as a URL.

 URL Handling